sigmie/sigmie.com/docs/v0/index.md

 ├─ ...
 ```

-The records in an Index are called **Documents**.
+The records in an Index are referred to as **Documents**.

 ### What is a Document?

-Document is just a JSON stored in an Index.
+A Document is simply a JSON stored in an Index.

 ```php
 Document = JSON